 |Managed Wilderness (*)||3750||3000||2250||1500|

-(*) A Manageed Wilderness Hex is one that is protected By a +2 (or better) defensive building in an adjoining hex.
+(*) A Managed Wilderness Hex is one that is protected By a +2 (or better) defensive building in an adjoining hex.

-However, that is always at your DMs discretion - and they may rule that you cannot cash in any BP in a given round - or that you need to wait a round or two make the sale.
+However, that is always at your DMs discretion.
+They may rule that there are a lot of potential buyers around, or that you cannot cash in any BP in a given round - or even that you need to wait a round or two make the sale.
 The DM can always vary the price somewhat - some areas of a town or city are going to be more desirable and therefore more expensive than other areas.

 Advertising for settlers has been taken care of for you by Henry and the Lords of Brevoy - it means that you will each get 2 bp to start your own Stronghold/Business/Organisation, so long as you join the Midmarch Chapter of the Brevic Order and go adventuring.
 After that you will have to use the BP your business generates.
 Or find some other way borrow or earn BP

 The thoughts below are just in case I (or a different DM) use these rules in a different setting.

 Every kingdom or business needs to get a start somewhere and that means getting your first BPs from somewhere.
 There are a number of different ways to do this, most involve spending money – how much money you need to spend depends on the location of your development.
 See this table

 Whatever you decide to do, talk to your DM about it first and let them build it into the campaign.